bertonfederico/HeartDiseasePrediction/README.md

 - Creates a ML pipeline:
     - Indexes all categorical features producing -> indexed_categorical_features
     - Encodes all indexed_categorical_features producing -> encoded_categorical_features
-    - Assembles all continuous fatures into a single column -> assembled_continuous_features
+    - Assembles all continuous fatures into a single column producing -> assembled_continuous_features
-    - Normalizes newly assembled continuous features -> normalize_continuous_features
+    - Normalizes newly assembled continuous features producing -> normalize_continuous_features
     - Assembles normalize_continuous_features with all encoded_categorical_features (exept the goal feature, aka 'heartdisease') into a single column producing -> final_features
     - Creates a logistic regression for 'heartdisease' based on final_features
-- Splits the dataframe into 'train' (70%) and test (30%)
+- Splits the dataframe into train (70%) and test (30%)
 - Trains the model with the train dataframe
 - Makes predictions with the test dataframe
 - Estimates the accuracy of predictions with a MulticlassClassificationEvaluator